-The Finnish Refugee Council is Finland’s largest expert organisation focusing on refugee and migration issues.
-Every year we support thousands of people in recovering from conflicts and integrating into new societies.
-For over 50 years our work has positively impacted lives in Finland as well as in Africa, the Middle East, Asia and Europe.
+The Finnish Refugee Council is Finland’s largest expert organisation specialising in the issues of displacement and migration.
+Each year, we support thousands of people in recovering from conflicts and integrating into new societies.
+For over 50 years our work has positively impacted lives in Finland, Africa, the Middle East, Asia and Europe.

 In order to successfully implement our work, we continuously develop our expertise-based and focused way of working and follow good governance.
 Our work is enabled by a comprehensive and well-functioning cooperation network.